-In its third edition, this course aims at equipping teachers with the tools they need to successfully teach and improve their knowledge of pronunciation.
+In its fourth edition, the Hancock & Veigga Pronunciation Course aims at equipping teachers with the tools they need to successfully teach and improve their knowledge of pronunciation.

 This is both a theoretical and practical course.
 Participants will watch videos, read articles and do activities.
 Teachers will have asynchronous input during the week and live sessions.